damienoriamilesi/CdmTestCase/README.md

 # CdmTestCase

-> Refacoring MessyClass
+> Refactoring and testing MessyClass

-> Test Messy class
+- Following SOLID principles
+- How to ensure quality?

 > TDD
  - Add method SetSalary (depending on the current age) with the following business rules